 Another option is Hulu.
 With a subscription of 10$ per month, the streaming service offers access to dozens of your favourite anime movies or shows.

-Some of the most popular anime series available to watch online include masterpieces like Attack on Titan, Demon Slayer, and One Punch Man.
+Some of the most popular anime series online are masterpieces like Attack on Titan, Demon Slayer, and One Punch Man.

 Crunchyroll was established in 2006 is one of the most popular platforms to watch anime online, especially in America.
-This site is available in 180+ countries and gives users access to thousands of anime for free.
+This site is available in 180+ countries and gives users free access to thousands of anime.
 There is also an upgrade available to their premium subscription for 7$ to watch ad-free.

 You can tell that Crunchyroll is at the top of the food chain as it even has its own awards show.